Azure/azure-sdk-for-js/sdk/test-utils/recorder-new/MIGRATION.md

 await client.createQueue(queueName);
 ```

 In this example, the name of the queue used in the recording is randomized.
 However, in playback, instead of using the value passed into `recorder.variable`, the value will be retrieved from the recording file.
-This means that the name of the queue will be consistent between recording and playback.
+This means that the name of the queue will be consistent between record and playback modes.

 ## Customizations on recordings